ksgwxfan/bufgetter/README.md

 * [Credits/Links](#credits)

 ### Fixes in this Version
+- Improved Settings change dialog
+  - Prior to this update, the dialog wouldn't close correctly one didn't use the button widget for that purpose.
+- Fixed inoperability in the last uploaded (but now discarded) version: I forgot to uncomment the `.mainloop()` method call!
+  - I didn't bother to archive that version
 - Fixed retrieval issues (dynamic-url creation) for ISU Bufkit Warehouse site.

 [&#8679; back to Contents](#contents)